StockSharp/doc/en/topics/MarketRuleExclusive.md

 # Mutually exclusive rules

 Mutually exclusive rules are rules which are removed after the activation of one of these rules.
-To do this, the [MarketRuleHelper.Exclusive](xref:StockSharp.Algo.MarketRuleHelper.Exclusive(StockSharp.Algo.IMarketRule,StockSharp.Algo.IMarketRule)) method is called, and the rule is passed to it.
+To do this, the [MarketRuleHelper.Exclusive](xref:StockSharp.Algo.MarketRuleHelper.Exclusive(StockSharp.Algo.IMarketRule,StockSharp.Algo.IMarketRule))**(**[StockSharp.Algo.IMarketRule](xref:StockSharp.Algo.IMarketRule) rule1, [StockSharp.Algo.IMarketRule](xref:StockSharp.Algo.IMarketRule) rule2**)** method is called, and the rule is passed to it.
 This rule will be removed after its activation.

 For example, two rules are registered: one on the successful order registration and another on the unsuccessful order registration.
 One of them must be removed in case of activation of another: